 Carnival Fried Ravioli

 • Lemon zest

 • To make the Carnival Fried Ravioli, prepare the filling.
 In a bowl, mix the ricotta with the egg yolk and sugar.
-Add cinnamon, marjoram, and grated lemon zest and mix the ingredients together.
+Add the cinnamon, marjoram, and grated lemon zest, and mix the ingredients.

-• Combine the ingredients for the ravioli until you obtain a firm dough.
-Roll out the dough on a work surface and create thin, wide sheets (you can use a pasta machine to help), dusting them with flour to prevent sticking.
+• Combine the ingredients for the ravioli until you get a compact dough.
+On a work surface, roll out the dough into thin and wide sheets (you can use a pasta machine to help), dusting them with flour to prevent sticking.

-• Use a round glass to cut out discs 1.5-2 inches in diameter and place the filling in the center of each one.
-Fold each disc into a half-moon.
+• Cut out discs with a round glass with a diameter of 1.5-2 inches, and place the filling in the center of each.
+Close each disc into a half-moon shape.

-• In a large pot, heat the oil and fry the ravioli.
-Once they start to brown, drain them on paper towels.
-Serve with a dusting of powdered sugar or granulated sugar.
+• Heat the oil in a large pot and fry the ravioli.
+Once they start to turn golden, drain them and dry on paper towels.
+Serve with a sprinkle of powdered or granulated sugar.
 Enjoy!

 • Follow me on Facebook to discover new recipes.
-And to see video recipes, subscribe to the YouTube channel!
+And to watch video recipes, subscribe to the YouTube channel!

-To receive new recipes for free every week directly to your email, subscribe (for free) to the Newsletter.
+To receive new recipes for free every week directly in your email, subscribe (for free) to the Newsletter.

+Carnival Fried Ravioli